chrislovecnm/chrislovecnm.com/_posts/2017-10-22-bazel-hello-world.md

 See this [link](https://blog.bazel.build/2017/07/05/new-logo-and-homepage.html)
 for information on their logo.

+## What is Bazel

 On February 25th, 2015, a Googler pushed the first commit to the bazel project, and Google officially Open Sourced the project.
 Blaze is Google's closed source build tool and is the predecessor to bazel.

+Bazel is a build tool that replaces using Makefiles or other tools for building go.
+Under the hood, it uses `go build`.
+But it is not your average build tool, just as `make` has many different options, bazel provides many exciting features including dependency management, and templating with external tools, and the capability to build containers without docker.

 ## Why Bazel